-The 10 Best Image Search Engines
+The 11 Best Image Search Engines

 For more in-depth searching, there are lots of filters, too.

-For example, when I search for “bluebird”, I can narrow down photos to just cartoons, vintage drawings, and illustrations, or even tattoo designs.
+For example, when I search for “bluebird”, I can narrow down photos to just cartoons, clipart drawings, and illustrations, or even logo designs.

-Even further, clicking “Tools” gives you access to more filters: size, color, usage rights, type of photo, and when it was uploaded/created.
+To go even further, clicking “Tools” gives you access to more filters: size, color, usage rights, type of photo, and when it was uploaded/created.

 This is super-handy for finding exactly the kind of image you want, as well as images that are royalty-free.